Fort Portal–Bundibugyo–Lamia Road

 The Fort Portal–Bundibugyo–Lamia Road is in the Western Region of Uganda.
 It links Fort Portal in the Kabarole District with the towns of Bundibugyo and Lamia in the Bundibugyo District.

 Location

 The road starts in Fort Portal, east of the Rwenzori Mountains.
 It runs north along the western border of Semliki National Park.
 After cutting across the mountain range, it makes a 180 degree turn and runs south along the western foothills of the range.
 It gradually turns westward, through Bundibugyo town to end at the border with the Democratic Republic of the Congo (DRC) at the banks of the Lamia River.
 The length of the road is approximately 103.6 km.
-The coordinates of the road in Bundibugyo town are 0°42'25.0"N, 30°03'47.0"E (Latitude:0.706944; Longitude:30.063056).